ra559/cis106/_labs/Lab2_new.md

 5. Open a terminal and run the following command: `neofetch`
 6. Take a screenshot of the entire terminal window.
 Save the screenshot in the lab2 directory inside the cis106 directory.
 Name the screenshot `neofetch.png`
-7. clear the terminal with the command: `clear` and run the following command: <br>`curl -s https://cis106.com/assets/scripts/lab2_system_info.sh | bash`
+7. Clear the terminal with the command: `clear` and run the following command: <br>`curl -s https://cis106.com/assets/scripts/lab2_system_info.sh | bash`
 8. Take a screenshot of the entire terminal window.
 Save the screenshot in the lab2 directory inside the cis106 directory.
 Name the screenshot `script.png`
-9. Save and convert the file lab2.md file to pdf
+9. Save and convert the file `lab2.md` file to pdf
-10. open the vs code terminal and enter the following commands to commit and push your changes to github:
+10. Open the vs code terminal and enter the following commands to commit and push your changes to github:
 ```
 git pull
 git add .